nutanix/ntnx-api-cmdlet-help/md/en-US/Get-VM.md

 ```

 ### -EndsWith
-Displays the VMs that the name ends with the given name
+Displays VMs with the names ending with the given name

 ```yaml
 Type: SwitchParameter